open-telemetry/opentelemetry-demo/instana/deploy-build.md

 Deploy the demo using the published Helm chart:

 > **Note:**
 > We use custom values file ([`values-instana-agent.yaml`](../instana/values-instana-agent.yaml)) with additional settings for the Instana agent to act as the default OTel traces and metrics receiver.
-There is no need to change the default values except when you want to use Instana website EUM; in this case edit the values file and fill-in the corresponding values for `INSTANA_EUM_URL` and `INSTANA_EUM_KEY` environment variables in the Frontend service component section (you could also add these variables later by editing the frontend service deployment)
+There is no need to change the default values except when you want to use Instana website EUM; in this case edit the values file and fill-in the corresponding values for `INSTANA_EUM_URL` and `INSTANA_EUM_KEY` environment variables in the Frontend service component section.
+Alternatively, you can add these variables later after installation by editing the frontend service deployment (`kubectl edit deploy my-otel-demo-frontend`).

 ```sh
 cd instana